Nima-MJ/portfolio-page/README.md

 This code is defining a set of client-side routes for a React application using the <Switch>, <Route> components from the react-router-dom library.

 The <Switch> component is used to define a set of routes for the application.
 The <Route> component is used to define a route, it takes a path prop which is the path that the route should match, and a component prop which is the component that should be rendered when the path matches.

+# AllSvg.js
+Used Font Awsome to import all the required logos.
+This way logos can be imported and reused easier.